 - Step 1 The primary pump is turned on and remains on for the entire test routine. - Step 2 If the Alarm / C.A.
 DIP switch is set to Alarm, the Alarm contact is turned on for 10 seconds and then shuts off.
 If the Alarm / C.A.
-DIP switch is set to C.A, the Combustion Air Damper contact is turned on and remains on for the entire test routine. - Step 3 For each boiler that is set to Auto, the following test sequence is used. - If the mode indicates that a boiler pump is used, the boiler pump is turned on and remains on. - Next, the first stage of the boiler is turned on and remains on. - If a second stage is present, the second stage is turned on and remains on. - If a third stage is present, the third stage is turned on and remains on. - If a fourth stage is present, the fourth stage is turned on. - After ten seconds, all stages and the boiler pump are turned off. - Step 4 If DHW MODE is set to 1 or 2, the primary pump is shut off and the DHW contact is closed. - Step 5 If DHW MODE is set to 3 or 4, the primary pump stays on and the DHW contact is closed. - Step 6 All contacts are turned off.
+DIP switch is set to C.A, the Combustion Air Damper contact is turned on and remains on for the entire test routine. - Step 3 For each boiler that is set to Auto, the following test sequence is used. - If the mode indicates that a boiler pump is used, the boiler pump is turned on and remains on. - Next, the first stage of the boiler is turned on and remains on. - If a second stage is present, the second stage is turned on and remains on. - If a third stage is present, the third stage is turned on and remains on.
+If a fourth stage is present, the fourth stage is turned on. - After ten seconds, all stages and the boiler pump are turned off. - Step 4 If DHW MODE is set to 1 or 2 and the last boiler in modes 1, 4, and 5 are set to OFF, the primary pump is shut off and the DHW contact is closed. - Step 5 If DHW MODE is set to 3 or 4 and the last boiler in modes 1, 4, and 5 are set to OFF, the primary pump stays on and the DHW contact is closed. - Step 6 All contacts are turned off.

-MAX HEAT
+MAX HEAT =